Delta Food Coalition

 DFC brings together diverse interests to address these challenges from a broad perspective.
 By working together, Delta Food Coalition pools community resources to deliver action oriented projects that make a real difference for Delta residents.
 These include the Harvest Box Program, Shared Harvest, and the Victory Garden Program.

 DFC membership is open to any individual or group interested in contributing to this initiative.
-Members include the City of Delta, Deltassist, Delta Boy’s and Girls Club, Tsawwassen First Nations, South Delta Food Bank, Northside Community Church, Nick’s Nooks, Reach and Fraser Health Authority.
+Members include the City of Delta, Deltassist, BGC of Delta, Tsawwassen First Nations, South Delta Food Bank, Crossroads United Church, Nick’s Nooks, Reach, Fraser Health Authority, Delta School District, and New Hope.
 Earthwise Society coordinates the DFC.
-To learn more about DFC programs, to learn more, or to make a donation to support our initiatives, please email info@earthwisesociety.bc.ca.
+To learn more about DFC programs, or to make a donation to support our initiatives, please email info@earthwisesociety.bc.ca.

 Learn more about Vancouver Coastal Health Food Standards and other food related issues and concepts.